 Collins was a capsule communicator for the Apollo 8 mission.
 Stationed at Mission Control he communicated directly with the crew.

-It was luck that took Michael Collins to the Moon.
-He was meant to be on the prime crew of Apollo 9 but a spinal injury and his need for surgery meant that he could not fly.
-Instead, he was assigned to Apollo 11.
+Collins should originally have flown on Apollo 9, but a spinal injury and his need for surgery meant that he could not fly.
+He recovered well enough to be later assigned to Apollo 11.

 In 1974 he wrote an autobiography called Carrying the Fire: An Astronaut’s Journeys.